 One year from now, it will all pay off when I'm on a one-way flight to Bangkok to spend months in Southeast Asia.
 After that?
 Wherever life takes me and whatever feels right.

 I know a lot of other inspirational stories are about others who have already started their journeys.
 I hope mine can still be an inspiration to those who are simply just thinking about changing their life.
 It doesn't have to be quitting your job to travel the world.

 If running off to join the circus, going to med school or becoming a hitman is your dream, go for it.
 Although, if you become a hitman, remember who told you to go for your dreams.
 Note* ThePlanetD does not endorse anyone becoming a hitman

-Ashley is the author of the travel blog, A Southern Gypsy. †Having spent the past decade and the majority of her 20's trying to figure out her life, she has realized what her true passions are.
+Ashley is the author of the travel blog, Wild Hearted. †Having spent the past decade and the majority of her 20's trying to figure out her life, she has realized what her true passions are.
 She is in the works of selling off her possessions, saving up money, and planning the opportunity (hopefully, indefinite) of a lifetime.
 To pass the time before she heads off on her own, she is working on her travel blog, photography skills, and writing about the annoyance of being stuck at home.
 You can follow her on Twitter, Facebook, or Pinterest.